bbhunter/10degres_hugo/content/posts/bugbounty-unonfficial-rules.md

 </div>
 <div style="clear:both;"></div>

-Don't twist your mind, it's the same image :x
+Don't twist your mind, it's the same image.
 But imagine for a second that the first screenshot concerns a production web server or a database server, and the second one comes from a test server only hosting the vulnerable script, no data at all, no connection to any network.
 CVSS is the same but would it be the same impact ?
-I Guess no.
 Because of that, bounties may vary alot.

 In the red corner, we then have vary famous vulnerabilities like <a href="https://www.cvedetails.com/cve/CVE-2016-3714/">ImageTragick</a> and <a href="https://www.cvedetails.com/cve/CVE-2017-5638/">Struts</a>, both have a CVSS score of 10.0 because of the deadly impact.